stackql/stackql-registry-docs/docs/snowflake-docs/providers/snowflake/view/views/index.md

       description: Whether or not this view is secure
     - name: kind
       value: string
+      description: >-
-      description: Kind of the view, permanent (default) or temporary
+        Kind of the view, permanent (default) or temporary (valid values:
+        'PERMANENT', 'TEMPORARY')
     - name: recursive
       value: boolean
       description: >-